 - Women who have a baby less than 6 months old

 - Infants and children up to 5 years old

 - Meet WIC income guidelines (PDF)Opens in New Window, NOTE: If you qualify for MA or MNCare which guidelines are higher you automatically qualify for WIC.

 - Have a medical or nutritional need

 How to Participate

 Take a few minutes to learn more about WIC or make an appointment.
 Just call 651-213-5206 if you live in Chisago County, Minnesota.
-If you live outside of Chisago County in Minnesota, call 1-888-234-1246.
-Our knowledgeable staff can get you all the information you need and it won’t cost you a thing.
+If you do not live in Chisago County, please call 1-800-942-4030 for a WIC program in your area.
+You may also call 1-888-234-1246 and our knowledgeable staff can get you all the information you need and it won’t cost you a thing.
 What you have to gain is a healthier baby, healthier family, and healthier you.